Olampit/RL_for_underwater_ROV/README.md

 - A Q-table maps (state, action) pairs to expected rewards.
 - Epsilon-greedy exploration balances learning and exploitation.

-Goal: Reach and stabilize at a target depth using only discretized sensor and motor data.
+Goal: go forward at certain depth

 Limitations:
 - Poor scalability to complex or continuous environments